 Near land, in sheltered harbors, in valleys, or over low ground, there is usually a marked diminution of wind during part of the night, and a dispersion of clouds.

-Have you heard the old sayings, "Bees will not swarm before a storm" or "When the sun sets bright and clear, an easterly wind you need not fear"?
+Have you heard the old weather lore sayings, "Bees will not swarm before a storm" or "When the sun sets bright and clear, an easterly wind you need not fear"?
 It's true!

-And did you know that for most species of crickets the higher the temperature, the more times they chirp?
-Just count how often the cricket chirps in 14 seconds and add 40 to get the approximate temperature in degrees Fahrenheit.
+Did you know that for most species of crickets, the higher the temperature, the more times they chirp?
+Just count how often the cricket chirps in 14 seconds and then add 40 to get the approximate temperature in degrees Fahrenheit.
 Simply amazing!

 You can learn to predict tomorrow's weather thanks to the forecasting methods commonly used by farmers and fishermen in the days before commercial weather reporting.

 The early settlers could forecast short range weather, often with amazing accuracy, simply by comparing and combining the indications they obtained from rudimentary weather instruments with observed weather signs.

 Enjoy experimenting with the old fashioned weather folklore sayings and signs.
 They do work to a surprising degree, and your accuracy in interpreting them will improve with practice.

 1. Tie a rope around a rock and hang it perpendicular from the branch of a tree so that it rests about two feet from the ground.

 If the rock hangs still, there's no wind; if it sways to and fro, there's a moderate wind blowing; if it hangs level with the branch, there's a hurricane; if it's wet, it's raining; if it has snow on it, it's snowing; if it's missing, somebody stole it.

 —Just a wee bit of weather folklore humor.